patricksimonian/lhl-intro-html-css/css-intro/css.md

 ## Step 5

  There are many different properties to use when styling with css and we encourage experimenting with colors, background-colors, height, width and so on.
-Besides changing <i>how</i> and element looks we can also change its position on the page with several different properties.
+Besides changing <i>how</i> an element looks we can also change its position on the page with several properties.

  Before we can get into that we need to go over the <strong>box model</strong>